Are You Looking After Someone?

 What is a Carer?

 A carer is someone who provides unpaid support to another person who could not manage without their help.
-This might include:

 Helping a parent with dementia get dressed and take medication